matt7salomon/matt7salomon.github.io/README.md

 # About
 I am a principal data scientist that specializes in prototyping analytical solutions at scale on big data.
 Currently, my day to day work goes with writing python, sql, spark code, leading teams, leading projects, and developing strategy.
 I have both IC and team lead experience.
 I have experience with:

-`LLMs • Fine-tuning • Generative AI • Transformers • Machine learning • time series analysis • predictive analytics • deep learning • Natural language processing • large language models • dashboards and visualizations`
+`LLMs • Fine-tuning • Generative AI • Transformers • Machine learning • time series analysis • predictive analytics • deep learning • Natural language processing • dashboards and visualizations • Teaching data science • Connecting with non-technical audience`

 I have experience developing the following solutions: